 All Grant payments will be conditional upon submission of audited accounts, supporting documentation or invoices/receipts detailing costs of expenditure for projects or events for which the funding is being sought.
 These must be addressed to the Parish Clerk and dated after the date of approval.

 All grant recipients are required to provide the Parish Council with a brief report, including photographs (if applicable) of how the grant has been utilised, how it has assisted the organisation and what it has achieved.
-This will appear in the Newsletter and website and recognition of the grant from Mepal Parish Council must be made in any publicity material.
+This will appear in the Newsletter and website and recognition of the grant from Gazeley Parish Council must be made in any publicity material.

 If the grant is put to purposes other than those for which it was awarded without the approval of the Parish Council, the recipient organisation will be required to repay the grant to the Parish Council.